Nova Scotia Duck Tolling Retrievers

 The main health problems within our breed are - Progressive Retinal Atrophy (PRA) this is an inherited disease that currently has no cure and leads to blindness.
 Fortunately we now have a DNA test and any dog that is bred from should be tested, eventually we can hope that no more 'affected' dogs will be bred.
 There is also an eye problem called Collie Eye Anomoly/Choroial Hypoplasia, another inherited disease which affects the deep structures of the eye, there is also a DNA test for this that should be done.
 Eventually we can hope that these inherited eye problems will be eradicated.

 Tollers should also have their hips and elbows 'scored' under the BVA/KC Health Schemes.

-Much more information regarding these health tests and other possible health problems can be found at
+Much more information regarding these and more health tests and other possible health problems can be found at